longhorn/longhorn/README.md

     1. For GKE, recommended Ubuntu as guest OS image since it contains open-iscsi already.
     2. For Debian/Ubuntu, use `apt-get install open-iscsi` to install.
     3. For RHEL/CentOS, use `yum install iscsi-initiator-utils` to install.
+4. A host filesystem supports `file extents` feature on the nodes to store the data.
+Currently we supports:
+    1. ext4
+    2. XFS

 # Install